-An employee is entitled to no more than a total of twelve work weeks of FMLA leave, during any twelve-month period.
-When both spouses are employed by the County, the total number of workweeks of leave utilized by both spouses will be limited to 12 workweeks if the leave is taken because of the birth of a son or daughter and in order to care for the son or daughter, the placement of a son or daughter with the employee for adoption or foster care, or to care for a sick parent of one of the employees if the parent has a serious health condition.
+When both spouses are employed by the County, the total number of workweeks of leave utilized by both spouses will be limited to twelve workweeks if the leave is taken because of the birth of a son or daughter and in order to care for the son or daughter, the placement of a son or daughter with the employee for adoption or foster care, or to care for a sick parent of one of the employees if the parent has a serious health condition.

-8-7.5 Notice and Certification - When leave is reasonably foreseeable, the employee must provide 30 days' advance notice of the leave to the Executive Director.
+8-7.5 Notice and Certification - When leave is reasonably foreseeable, the employee must provide 30 days' advance notice of the leave to his/her department head.

 When substituting paid sick, vacation, or personal leave for unpaid FMLA leave, the Employer may require a certificate from the appropriate physician.
 For unpaid leave, a medical certification of illness and its seriousness, both as to the employee and/or a family member, will be required.
 It must also state the expected duration of the leave.
+Forms for such certification are available from the County Administrator.

-If there is reason to doubt the validity of the certification, the Boards may, at its own expense, require the employee or family member to obtain from a doctor of the County's choice.
+If there is reason to doubt the validity of the certification, the County may, at its own expense, require the employee or family member to obtain a second opinion from a doctor of the County's choice.
 If a conflict arises, the County may require a third opinion.
 The third opinion shall be final and binding.

-The Boards may also require that an employee obtain subsequent recertifications on a monthly basis.
+The County may also require that an employee obtain subsequent re-certifications on a monthly basis.